HILLSIDE FAMILY SHELTER

 Emergency services include food, utilities and heating, and referrals to other services that can address a family’s basic needs.

 The Client Choice Food Pantry provides a monthly bag of food to low-income families, seniors, and individuals with disabilities.
-In 2020, it provided 4,024 bags of food to about 1,750 families.
+In 2022, it provided 1,640 bags of food.
 The Food Pantry is open, by appointment, Monday-Wednesday, 9:30-4:00 pm.
 CCA also provides a Thanksgiving food basket every year for those in the Hill section of New Haven.
 CCA offers utility assistance through the CT Energy Assistance Program and Operation Fuel on a seasonal basis.

 A proud partner of the Diaper Bank of Connecticut, families can obtain diapers and incontinence products.